MicroLua/MicroLua/docs/mlua.md

   function yields and therefore never returns.
 During shutdown, all threads are killed and their resources are freed.

-- `yield(time)`\
+- `yield()`\
-  Yield from the current thread.
-If `time` is `nil`, the thread remains in the active queue and is resumed after other active threads have run and yielded.
+  Yield from the running thread.
+The thread remains in the active queue, and is resumed after other active threads have run and yielded.

-  Otherwise it is moved to the wait list.
-If `time` is `false`, the thread can only be resumed by a call to `resume()`.
-Otherwise, the thread is resumed when the given time has passed, or by a call to `resume()`.
+- `suspend([deadline])`\
+  Suspend the running thread.
+If a deadline is provided, the thread is resumed at that time.
+Otherwise, it is suspended indefinitely.

 - `running() -> Thread`\
   Return the currently-running thread.